Oktoberfest – No Airfare Required

 Oktoberfest and the Great Oktoberfest Beers

-Oktoberfest, one of the world’s greatest is expected to return to pre-covid numbers in 2023.
-This year’s event, the 188th Oktoberfest, takes place 16 September through 3 October.
+Oktoberfest, one of the world’s greatest is expected to set attendance records.
+This year’s event, the 189th Oktoberfest, takes place 21 September through 6 October.
 If you cannot make it to Munich you can likely find an Oktoberfest celebration near you.

 Oktoberfest is an event worthy of your attendance and one that you would likely feel the urge to return (as opposed to Mardi Gras, Carnival in Brazil, and your last family reunion).
 The event takes place 15 days before the first Sunday in October and the festival lasts for two weeks.
 The very first Oktoberfest was commenced to commemorate the marriage of then Prince Ludwig and Princess Therese of Sachsen-Hildburghausen (say that three times fast) in 1810.
 Oktoberfest is prized for it jovial atmosphere, live music, magnificent food, and the great Oktoberfest Beers.